thzandvl/microhack-sap-data/DataFlowConfig.md

 * Add a new `Pipeline`
 * Use the `Copy` action and name it `ExtractPayments`
 * As source select the Cosmos DB payment Dataset, we named this `CosmosPaymentData`.
 * As sink, select the Synapse Payment DataSet.
-We names this `SynPayments`.
+We named this `SynPayments`.
+As Copy method choose `PolyBase`.
 * Under the `Settings` tab enable and configure the `Staging Area` as done in the earlier pipelines
 * Go to the tab `Mapping` and choose `Import schemas`.
 Make sure to remove the mappings which are not shown in the screenshot starting with `_`, you can remove them my unchecking the checkbox behind them.
 Do not forget to change the `Column name` for `Value` to `PaymentValue`.